amplication/amplication/packages/amplication-client/README.md

 ## Available Scripts

-In the project directory, after you setup the server, you can run:
+In the project directory, after you setup the server and client dependencies, you can run:

 ### `npm start`